ESTIMATED JOINING COSTS AND FAQ

 Based on the cruise line policy that is extending an offer you may incur joining costs.
 We have listed costs that may be associated to your application once an offer has been extended.
 THERE IS NO COST TO ANY APPLICANT TO INTERVIEW, APPLY OR BE INTERVIEWED BY ANY CRUISE LINE THAT WE ASSIST IN RECRUITING AS WE ARE PAID FOR OUR SERVICES IF YOU ARE SELECTED AND PLACED BY THE CRUISE LINE.

-Pre employment medical exam - each cruise line has a specific pre employment medical that must be conducted once an offer has been extended and any offer is contingent upon passing the medical.
-The costs can vary from $150.00 to $700.00 as the protocol varies from one cruise line to another.
+Pre employment medical exam - each cruise line has a specific pre employment medical that must be conducted once an offer has been extended and any offer is contingent upon passing the medical inclusive of.
+COVID test..
+The costs can vary from $150.00 to $900.00 as the protocol varies from one cruise line to another.
 Reimbursement of pre employment once you sign on a ship will depend on the cruise line that you are employed with.
 Please note that the medical is extensive and you must be in good physical and mental health to join a cruise line based on Maritime Regulations.

-Airline tickets (Joining ticket) - may or may not be provided by the cruise line but upon successful completion of your contract your repatriation airline ticket is provided by the cruise line and all returning tickets to return for additional contracts along as you are rejoining within a year.
+Airline tickets (Joining ticket) - may or may not be provided by the cruise line or concessionaire.
+Upon successful completion of your contract your repatriation airline ticket is normally provide and all returning tickets to return for additional contracts along as you are rejoining for another contract.
 Once again, if the airline ticket policy is normally covered by not for all positions.

 Criminal verification - there may be an additional fee to obtain a criminal record report as any offer is contingent upon a clear report.